 3. A beautiful unique snowflake

-Before the 1940s, every car dashboard looked different and had different levers, dials and displays.
+Before the 1940s, every car dashboard looked different and had different levers, dials and displays all over the place.
 After the 1940s, almost every dashboard from every manufacturer conformed to the same basic layout with a speedometer, rev counter and fuel gauge, which meant that any driver could drive any car without having to relearn everything from scratch.
-The basic design interface has stayed the same ever since because usability is more important than uniqueness.
+The basic design interface has pretty much stayed the same ever since because usability is more important than uniqueness.
+Even modern cars with digital screens often use the same basic speedo, rev counter and fuel gauge layout.

 Mitigation: Using standard web development frameworks and content platforms can help make sure that a website is consistent and easy to use.